sevilgurkan/dev-tools/packages/commitlint-config/README.md

   /**
    * Add ignores (optional)
    *
-   * I was not going to add the ignores property but decided to add it for special cases.
-   * The ignores property should be an array of functions that take the commit message as a string,
-   * allow you to process this string, and return a boolean.
    * When you create a commit message, this message is passed as a parameter to the functions given in the ignores array,
    * if any of them returns true, all other rules will be skipped.
    *
-   * Not recommended unless needed for a special case */
+   * NOT RECOMMENDED unless needed for a special case */
   ignores: [
     (message) => message.startsWith('temp:'),